ctrautma/RHEL_NIC_QUALIFICATION/README.md

   4. 'NIC_SERVER' must be set to the NIC device name on the server which will be used to send traffic

-  5. If doing the topology with a switch then it must be defined correctly in the bin/swlist file and referenced by the correct name for the 'SW_NAME' parameter in the rh_nic_cert.sh.
-The following must be correct in the bin/swlist file.
+  5. If doing the topology with a switch for bonding tests then it must be defined correctly in the lib/lib_swcfg_list.sh file and referenced by the correct name for the 'SW_NAME' parameter in the rh_nic_cert.sh.
+The following must be correct in the lib/swlist_list.sh file.
 This only needs to be done on the client side.

+     If using a Juniper Junos or Cisco NXOS switch the switch may already be programmed into the scripts.
+See item a below.

      a.
-Make sure the SW_NAME specified in the rh_nic_cert.sh 'SW_NAME' appears in the SWITCH LIST
+Make sure the SW_NAME specified in the rh_nic_cert.sh 'SW_NAME' appears in the SWITCH LIST file at rh_nic_cert/lib/lib_swcfg_list.sh.
+If it does not it is possible to add your own switch file for your switch brand.
+Create a new script file to your brand of switch as lib_swcfg_api_xyz.sh in the lib folder.
+For example for nxos we use the lib_swcfg_api_nxos.sh so you can use this as a template to define the needed commands.
+Once the new file is created populate the lib_swcfg_list.sh making sure to name the sw_os per xyz of the newly created file.

      b.
-Populate the values needed for a pre-defined switch name or create a new one
+Populate the values needed for a pre-defined switch name or create a new one in the SW_LIST where the value should be the model number, the switch type, the ssh login and IP, and the password.

-         set SWITCH(5010,ostype)         "cisco-nxos"

-         set SWITCH(5010,login)          "redhat@10.x.x.x"

-         set SWITCH(5010,passwd)         "password"

-         set SWITCH(5010,prompt)         "sw-5010"

-         set SWITCH(5010,spid)           -1

-     c. 'ostype' needs to be the type of switch
+     c.
+Populate the SW_NAME per the first sw_name of the switch as listed in the lib_swcfg_list.sh file.

-     d. 'login' needs to be the username and ip for ssh login

-     e. 'passwd' password for the switch

-     f. 'prompt' the prompt on the switch CLI

-     g. 'spid' leave it as -1

-  6. Back to the rh_nic_cert.sh continue with 'SW_PORT_CLIENT' the switch ports the client side is connected to
+  6. Populate 'SW_PORT_CLIENT' with the switch ports the client side is connected

   7. 'SW_PORT_SERVER' the switch port where the server is connected